-With Aussie mobile retailer Allphones going into voluntary administration, customers who've shopped there recently and want to return goods for a refund – or who have bought items on layby – will not be high priority.
+When Aussie mobile retailer Allphones went into voluntary administration in 2018, customers who'd shopped there shortly before and wanted to return goods for a refund – or who bought items on layby – were not high priority.

-A similar situation arose in 2010 when electrical and whitegoods retailer Clive Peeters was believed to owe a total of about $70m to approximately 1500 secured and unsecured creditors.
+A similar situation arose in 2010 when electrical and whitegoods retailer Clive Peeters was believed to owe a total of about $70m to about 1500 secured and unsecured creditors.

-And more recently Dick Smith customer were left in the lurch.
+And more recently Dick Smith customers were left in the lurch.
 So what did all this mean for those customers who hadn't yet laid hands on what they'd paid for?

 If you've paid for goods that you haven't yet received and the company goes under, the way you paid for the goods has big implications for whether or not you may get your money back.